haacked/haacked.com/_posts/archived/2012-12-17-you-do-not-need-a-thick-skin.aspx.markdown

 inflict bodily harm on the author in anatomically impossible ways should we ever meet in a dark alley.

-I certainly didn’t mean those words (*except in the case of*[*bundled software written by hardware companies*](http://www.codinghorror.com/blog/2009/07/nobody-hates-software-more-than-software-developers.html "Nobody hates software more than software developers")*.
+I certainly didn’t mean those words (*except in the case of* [*bundled software written by hardware companies*](http://www.codinghorror.com/blog/2009/07/nobody-hates-software-more-than-software-developers.html "Nobody hates software more than software developers")*.
-That shit makes me cray!*).
+That shit makes me crazy!*).
 I was simply lashing out due to my frustrations.

 And it hit me.